New Routemaster: Tendering process & final design

 The winning and other merited entrants in both the Imagine and Design categories for both 'whole bus' submission and part submissions were passed by TfL to bus manufacturers, for them to draw up detailed final designs meeting all relevant legislation, and later presented to TfL for consideration on a competitive-tender basis.
 By April 2009, a formal invitation to express interest in the project was published in the Official Journal of the European Union.

-In May 2009, six manufacturers were invited to negotiate for the contract to design and build the new bus.
+In May 2009, six manufacturers were invited to negotiate the contract to design and build the new bus.
 They were Alexander Dennis, EvoBus (which includes Mercedes-Benz), Hispano Carrocera, Optare, Scania and Wrightbus, having all met TfL's criteria for pre-qualification for tendering, which included demonstrating they had a manufacturing capacity of building 600 buses over three years.
 Volvo Buses declined to enter the bidding process.
 Transport for London set a deadline of 14 August for the submission of detailed tenders; Scania and Evobus pulled out before this deadline.
 Scania did not believe they could produce the first prototype in the time stipulated, and Evobus had concerns as they were not at the time manufacturing any double-decker.

 On 23 December 2009, Northern Ireland-based vehicle manufacturer Wrightbus was awarded the contract to build the Future Routemaster.
 The contract called for a bus with a capacity for at least 87 passengers, two staircases, three doors, and a rear platform which could be left open, or closed with a door when there was no conductor on board.
 The bus would be a hybrid, utilising technology to make it 40% more fuel-efficient than conventional diesel buses, and 15% more than London hybrid buses already in operation, reducing nitrogen oxide emissions by 40% and particulate matter by 33% compared with diesel buses.